samiralam/rules-compendium/docs/dmg/7-treasure/index.md

 Artifacts are omitted from the table because they are most often used as plot devices in high-level adventures, and characters rarely have them for long (either because the Artifacts are meant to be destroyed or because the campaign is nearing its end).

 ***Player Wish List.*** Encourage your players to keep a wish list of magic items they hope their characters will find in the course of the campaign.
-If you want to award a magic item but don’t have a specific magic item in mind, you can pick an item of the appropriate rarity from your players’ wish list.
+If you want to award a magic item but don't have a specific magic item in mind, you can pick an item of the appropriate rarity from your players' wish list.

-***Overstocking an Adventure.*** When creating or modifying an adventure, assume that the characters won’t find all the magic items you place in it.
-An adventure usually can include a number of items that’s 25 percent higher than the number in the Magic Items Awarded by Level table (round up).
-For example, an adventure designed to take characters from level 1 to 4 might include fourteen items rather than eleven, in the expectation that three items won’t be found.
+***Overstocking an Adventure.*** When creating or modifying an adventure, assume that the characters won't find all the magic items you place in it.
+An adventure usually can include a number of items that's 25 percent higher than the number in the Magic Items Awarded by Level table (round up).
+For example, an adventure designed to take characters from level 1 to 4 might include fourteen items rather than eleven, in the expectation that three items won't be found.

 ##### Magic Items Awarded by Level